Release Date: January 2019

 - The panels on the sides cover up most of the trailer section instead of having wide openings like G1 Ultra Magnus.

 - The blasters attached to the sides resemble similar details on "Robots in Disguise" Ultra Magnus (but those were used to attach his weapon and were not weapons themselves).

 While I would have loved to see a more G1-esque Ultra Magnus, the vehicle looks great and serves as a very cool homage to "Robots in Disguise" Ultra Magnus.

-In terms of colors this figure is based on G1 Ultra Magnus, but goes off in its own direction.
+In terms of colors this figure is based on G1 Ultra Magnus' colors, but goes off in its own direction.
 The trailer section is mostly red and blue with some white.
 However, the red and blue are much darker shades than those found on G1 Ultra Magnus.
 The red is mostly found on top, with the blue focused on the sides.
 These two colors really pop in contrast to the white in front and back.

 The top part of the trailer has two 5mm attachment points for weaponry.
 Each side of the trailer has two ports.
 However, the blasters on the sides also have 5mm ports so you can really pile on the weapons.
 If you include the sculpted gatling guns in the front there are nine weapons on this mode, making him one awesome war machine.

 - Separate the cab from all the parts forming the trailer.

 - Fold in the side panels against the leg armor.